twittwer/neo4j-paper/paper/conclusion.md

 Neo4j is mainly used for relational analytics and is hence not efficient unless you have many joins.
 The following chart will enforce this statement.<br>
 ![neo4j sql comparison](/paper/images/neo4j_joins.PNG)<br>
 Dhaval Dalal (2014).
 Neo4j MySql MS-SQL comparison [Graph & Table]. https://de.slideshare.net/DhavalDalal/neo4j-my-sqlmssqlcomparisonfinal (p.
 19).<br>
-As seen in the graph, neo4j's full potential unleashes when many join-operations are being used as the query execution time stays at a constant low.
+As seen in the graph, neo4j's full potential unleashes when many join-operations are being used as the query execution time stays at a constant low, whereas the execution time for inner joins in MySQL rises exponentially.

 Overall neo4j is quite unique, but has high potential in the relational aspects of databases.